Showing posts with label clogging. Show all posts

 There were many vendors with pots of homemade chili.

-It was a chili cook-off contest, to see who could make the best chili.
+It was a chili cook-off contest to see who could make the best chili.

-After eating the hot dog, we passed on the chili eating contest.
+After eating the hot dog, we passed on the chili-eating contest.

 Even the pumpkin and skeleton were wearing smiles.

-We stopped by to see Beetle Juice, before and after he lost his head.
+We stopped by to see Beetlejuice, before and after he lost his head.

-Beetle Juice should have known swapping numbers was the same as stealing!
+Beetlejuice should have known swapping numbers was the same as stealing!

-Beetle Juice, Beetle Juice, and Beetle Juice - never say Beetle Juice three times or he may come out to haunt you!!!!
+Beetlejuice, Beetlejuice, and Beetlejuice - never say Beetlejuice three times or he may come out to haunt you!!!!

-Third Avenue South was the kid section.
+Third Avenue South was the kids' section.

 There were several different inflatables for the kids to enjoy.